Banff Sport Medicine Foundation Fellowship in Sport Medicine and Arthroscopic Reconstruction of the Knee and Shoulder

 Mark Heard MD FRCSC Dip Sport Med

 Banff Sport Medicine Foundation (BSMF) is pleased to offer a fellowship in Orthopaedic Sport Medicine, accredited by the Arthroscopy Association of Canada through the Canadian Orthopaedic Association.
 This is a 12 month fellowship based out of the Mineral Springs Hospital in Banff, Alberta, Canada.
-It is open to all graduates of Canadian orthopaedic residency programs as well as any international institutions that meet criteria for licensing in Alberta.
-Graduates of Canadian programs and self-funded applicants will be given preference.

 Training will include structured rotations with four sport medicine sub-specialty trained Orthopaedic surgeons.
 The focus will be on advanced arthroscopic and open reconstructive techniques about the knee and shoulder.
 The Fellow will be involved in a high volume and broad scope of cases including: primary and revision anterior cruciate ligament reconstruction, treatment of recurrent patellar instability including trochleoplasty, tibial and femoral osteotomies, osteochondral and meniscal allograft transplantation, and shoulder surgery including arthroscopic stabilization, Latarjet, Remplissage, and rotator cuff repair.
 A typical clinical work week will consist of 2 OR and 2 clinic days with one day allocated for research activities.
 The Banff Sport Medicine surgeons work intimately with primary sport medicine physicians and physiotherapists, and the Fellow will participate in multi-disciplinary clinics and educational opportunities.
 Basic trauma coverage will also be encountered, and the Fellow will be responsible for a weekly Fracture Clinic during the trauma season.